-As a leader on our National Aquarium Animal Rescue team, I have a wide range of job responsibilities!
-Anything and everything — from traveling up and down the Atlantic coast for stranding events to managing volunteer feeding schedules.
+As a leader on our National Aquarium Animal Rescue team, from traveling up and down the Atlantic coast for stranding events to managing animal feeding schedules for our volunteers.
 When we have rescue animals in our rehabilitation center, I work closely with our team to treat and monitor the health of each animal.
 In my spare time, my job requires grant writing, data and research collection, budgeting, long-term planning and much more!

 What did you want to be when you were growing up?

 Ever since my first trip to the beach when I was 5, I knew I wanted to work somewhere that involved marine animals.
 I briefly diverted from this when I entered school to be a pharmacist, but my instincts drew me right back to the marine science field.